Start Early: 3 to 4 Months Before the Baby Arrives

 Baby Sounds

-Download recordings of baby crying, cooing, and babbling.
-Play them at low volume during positive activities like mealtimes and play sessions.
-Over two to three weeks, gradually increase the volume to a realistic level.
-If your dog shows signs of stress (panting, pacing, whale eye), lower the volume and proceed more slowly.
+Download recordings of a baby crying, cooing, and babbling.
+Play them at low volume during mealtimes and play sessions.
+Gradually increase the volume to a realistic level over two to three weeks.
+If your dog shows signs of stress (like panting, pacing, or whale eye), drop the volume back down.
+Proceed more slowly.

 Baby Gear

 Set up the crib, stroller, swing, and changing table early.
-Let your dog investigate the equipment at their own pace.
-Reward calm, relaxed behavior around the gear.
-Practice walking with the stroller while managing your dog on leash -- this takes coordination, and it is better to practice now than to figure it out sleep-deprived.
+Let your dog investigate the equipment at their own pace, rewarding calm behavior.
+I'd skip this if your dog is already terrified of wheels, but otherwise, practice walking with the stroller while managing your dog on a leash.
+This takes serious coordination.
+(Trust me, it's much better to practice now than to figure it out completely sleep-deprived.)

 Baby Scents

-Use the baby's lotion, shampoo, and diaper cream on a blanket and place it near your dog's resting area.
-This is especially helpful after the baby is born -- have someone bring a blanket with the baby's scent home from the hospital before the baby arrives.
+Rub the baby's lotion and diaper cream on a blanket, and leave it near your dog's resting area.
+This holds up as one of the best tricks after the baby is actually born.
+Have someone bring a scented blanket home from the hospital before you walk through the door.

 1 Month Before: Practice the New Routine